 I wish I had a list of Tried & Tested Baby Gear Products when I started preparing my registry 4 years ago.
 As a first time mom it’s so so overwhelming and having a list like this with details on how it can be useful even in the future is so helpful.
 So here, after 4 years and 3 kids and lots of trial and error is my list of FAVORITE Recommendations for you!

 You are probably overwhelmed hearing everyone tell you about the must have baby products right?
 When I had my 3rd baby I really didn’t think I needed anything new.
-I had stuff left over from your previous kids or you just KNOW what the most useful products are.
-Little did I know that with every new product on the market comes a new possibility of ease for a mother.
+I had stuff left over from my previous kids, but little did I know that with every new product on the market comes a new possibility of ease for a mother.
 I am blessed to be able to try them because this allows me to show you why you NEED these MUST HAVE BABY PRODUCTS if you are about to have a baby or have an infant.

 Toddler toys and things to keep toddlers busy are endless.
 It is such that every parent feels confused and overwhelmed when going to a store or looking online for the perfect object to keep their toddler occupied and enjoy it.
 That’s where this post comes in.
 I want to tell you what worked for our 2 toddlers and what they LOVE to play with.
 Mind you they have been gifted so much over the years.
 Many that have been either ignored or used only once.
 So let’s get right to what will keep them occupied for at least an hour if not more (that’s what we want to happen right *wink*).